graphile/crystal/packages/graphql-build/README.md

 Usage
 -----

-The following example creates a plugin that hooks the 'objectType:fields' event in the system and adds a 'random' field to every object everywhere (including the root Query).
+The following [runnable example][] creates a plugin that hooks the 'objectType:fields' event in the system and adds a 'random' field to every object everywhere (including the root Query).

 ```js
 const { buildSchema, defaultPlugins } = require("graphql-build");